 - This comprehensive visit should include a full assessment of physical, social, and psychological well-being

-- Services and support should be tailored to each individual woman’s needs.
+- Services and support should be tailored to each individual person’s needs.

-- Women with chronic medical conditions, or those who experienced pregnancy or birth complications, miscarriages, or stillbirths should be given extensive care and appropriate support tailored to their specific needs
+- Those with chronic medical conditions, or those who experienced pregnancy or birth complications, miscarriages, or stillbirths should be given extensive care and appropriate support tailored to their specific needs

 As mentioned, these are just recommendations, and implementing them will require policy changes.
 However, there are things you can do in the interim to give your clients the care they deserve.